 Alternative Routes: To avoid Crown Valley Parkway, your options are limited.
 In most of the dangerous areas, there are no easy alternative routes, which is perhaps why collisions are so common.
 To avoid the intersection with Cabot Road, for instance, you could take Paseo de Colinas, but if you continue in the same direction as Crown Valley, this will take you to Marguerite Parkway, which will put you back in the path of one of the problem intersections.
 Avoid the area if you can, but if not, drive carefully and be wary of your surroundings.

 #7.
 El Toro Road

 El Toro Road, which shares a name with the former Marine base (now the Orange County Great Park) and residential community (now incorporated into Lake Forest), starts at the above mentioned State Route 133, and continues on into Lake Forest before splitting into Live Oak Canyon Road and Santiago Canyon Road (also mentioned above).
-Sandwiched in between two infamously dangerous roads, it should come as no surprise that El Toro Road also has its own problem with car accidents.
+Sandwiched in between two infamously dangerous roads, it should come as no surprise that El Toro Road also has frequent car accidents.

-Alternative Routes: Fortunately, the two dangerous intersections are pretty close to each other – as in, literally right next to each other.
+Alternative Routes: Fortunately, the two dangerous intersections are right next to each other.
 This makes the area fairly easy to avoid.
 For a road parallel to El Toro Road, consider taking Lake Forest Drive or Los Alisos Boulevard, and for a north/south route that crosses El Toro Road but bypasses the danger zone, try taking Jeronimo Road (but, as we mentioned, be careful of the intersection with Alicia Parkway a couple of blocks further south).